Ruy Lourenco: Legacy

 The Ruy V. Lourenco Center for Emerging and Re-Emerging Pathogens at Rutgers University was established in 1999 and named in his honor.
 The Center supports collaborative research on infectious diseases, particularly those increasing in frequency or showing drug resistance.
 Its major research areas include drug-resistant Mycobacterium tuberculosis, bacterial-parasite coinfections, HIV biology, and antibacterial drug discovery.
 Researchers affiliated with the Center conduct both domestic and international studies, including in Uganda, India, Mexico, and Brazil.
 The Center is housed in a biosafety level-3 facility at Rutgers University and provides laboratory resources for researchers studying respiratory pathogens.

 Personal life

-Lourenco was married twice.
-He had two children, Peter Edward and Margaret Philippa, with his first wife, Dr. Susan Jane Loewenthal Lourenco.
-Later, he married Dr. Tatiana Tscherbakowski Mourão Lourenço.
+Lourenço was married twice.
+He had two children, Peter Edward and Margaret Philippa, with his first wife, Dr. Susan Jane Loewenthal Lourenço.
+He later married Dr. Tatiana Tscherbakowski Mourão Lourenço.

 He died on August 15, 2021, in Brazil.
+He was survived by his grandchildren: Daniel Lourenco, Diana Szumiesz, Jax Blaska, and Maximillian Lourenco.